kachick/rspec-matchers-power_assert_matchers/README.md

 require 'rspec/matchers/power_assert_matchers'
 ```

-The you can use `power_assert` with a simple custom matcher in rspec.
+Then you can use `power_assert` with a simple custom matcher in rspec.

 Use `expect` with block, and use `be_assert` matcher.